 During the scaling operation, Redshift moves data parallelly between compute nodes of old and new clusters.
 Therefore enabling the transition to complete smoothly and as quickly as possible.

 - Massive Storage capacity – As expected from a Data warehousing solution, Redshift provides massive storage capacity.
-A basic setup can give you petabyte range of data storage.
+A basic setup can give you a petabyte range of data storage.
 In addition, Redshift gives you an option to choose Dense Storage type of compute nodes which can provide large storage space using Hard Disk Drives for a very low price.
-You can further increase the storage by adding more nodes in your cluster and it can go well beyond petabyte of data range.
+You can further increase the storage by adding more nodes to your cluster and it can go well beyond petabyte of data range.

-- Attractive and transparent pricing – Pricing is a very strong point in favour of Redshift, it is considerably cheaper than alternatives or on-premise solution.
+- Attractive and transparent pricing – Pricing is a very strong point in favour of Redshift, it is considerably cheaper than alternatives or an on-premise solution.
 Redshift has 2 pricing models, pay as you go and reserved instance.
 Hence this gives you the flexibility to categorize this expense as an operational expense or capital expense.

 If your use case requires more data storage, then with 3 years reserved instance Dense Storage plan, effective price per terabyte per year can be as low as $935.
 Comparing this to traditional on-premise storage, which roughly costs around $19k-$25k per terabyte, Redshift is significantly cheaper.
 You can read more on Redshift Pricing here.